orneryd/big-decks/README.md

 # big-decks
-MTM Top8 decklists for xmage
+MTG Top8 decklists for xmage

 Clone it to an empty folder
 ```